 Even thought the team may have worked together for years, suddenly going hybrid is destabilising.
 There are still uncertainties about the team and the business.
 Decisions seem to take longer, the feeling of camaraderie is missing somehow and people may be disagreeing with each other more often.
 There may be factions forming and power struggles taking place beneath the surface.
 Often the only sign of this is dull online meetings but you should be aware that it may be something else,

 Communicate twice as much as you usually do with both the team and individual team members.

-Be aware of relationship and emotional issues and talk about the challenges in becoming a virtual team in online meetings. ( Share this model ? )
+Be aware of relationship and emotional issues and talk about the challenges in becoming a hybrid team in online meetings. ( Share this model ? )

 Coach your people individually through this.

 If you have been doing the right things you will find that agreement and consensus is starting to form among the team.
 The changes in roles and responsibilities are understood.
 You'll find that the important decisions can be made without too much friction.
 The team discusses and gives useful feedback on the new processes and working style.